 Multnomah Safe Rest Village

 NOTICE: Effective July 1, the Community Advisory Committee (CAC) for Multnomah Safe Rest Village is being replaced by a new model of communication between the neighborhood and the city about the MSRV.
 We at MNA will continue to advocate for strong lines of communication, uphold Good Neighbor Agreement commitments, and identify opportunities for collaboration and problem solving.
-This web page will be changed.

 From the Multnomah Neighborhood Association

-MNA wants a successful Good Neighborhood Agreement for the Multnomah Safe Rest Village, and we work with others to achieve that success.
+MNA has not taken a position on the Multnomah Safe Rest Village, but we want a successful Good Neighborhood Agreement for it, and we work with others to achieve that success.

 Latest News